-Vegan Banana Walnut Chocolate Chunk Ice Cream With Coconut Milk
+Vegan Coconut Milk Ice Cream: Banana Walnut Chocolate Chunk

-Over-ripe frozen bananas and pure maple syrup provide the sweetness in this delicious banana walnut chocolate chunk ice cream recipe, while lightly-glazed, toasted walnuts and chunks of decadent dark chocolate add crunch.
-A touch of cinnamon adds warm flavor to this frozen dessert.
-A combination of coconut milk and coconut cream makes this frozen dessert smooth, rich, and creamy.
+Overripe frozen bananas and pure maple syrup provide the sweetness in this delicious banana walnut chocolate chunk ice cream recipe, while lightly glazed, toasted walnuts and chunks of decadent dark chocolate add crunch.
+A touch of cinnamon adds a warm flavor to this frozen dessert, while a combination of coconut milk and coconut cream makes it smooth, rich, and creamy.
 Unlike many other recipes that use coconut milk, the coconut flavor in this non-dairy, vegan ice cream recipe is barely noticeable.

 Choose dairy-free, sugar-free, and/or gluten-free dark chocolate or cacao nibs or omit the maple syrup or walnuts to suit your dietary restrictions.